 72 Psychological Triggers

-to Convert Visitors into Customers
+to Convert Visitors into Customers in 2024

 What is a Psychological Trigger?
 How your visitors and website’s conversion rate are affected by psychological triggers?
 This list of 72 cognitive biases (psychological triggers) introduces the most important forms of unconscious bias that affect your business and conversions.
 By understanding these mental triggers, you can convert more of your visitors into customers.